Table of Contents

 If you’re on a decluttering spree, good for you!
 But I just want to caution you for one quick second.
 There are some thing that you need to know how to purge properly.

-Before you toss all that old medicine into a trash bag, take a look through this list of things that you may or may not be able to put in the trash.
+Before you toss all that old medicine into a trash bag or flush it down the toilet, take a look through this list of things that you may or may not be able to put in the trash.

-Some of this stuff you might not WANT to throw away and some of it might even be ILLEGAL to throw away.
+Some common household items you might not WANT to throw away and some of it might even be ILLEGAL to throw away.
+Who knew?

-All of the things on this list are going to be better recycled or repurposed in some way than just tossed in a landfill, obviously.
-And some of the things on this list are illegal to throw away in many communities.
+All of the things on this list are going to be better recycled or upcycled in some way rather than just tossed in a landfill.

-I’m going to cover the major ones, but if you’ve got something that seems like maybe it shouldn’t go in the trash and it isn’t on this list, definitely check with your Town Hall or local rubbish people.
+I’m going to cover the major ones, but if you’ve got something that seems questionable and it isn’t on this list, definitely check with your Town Hall or local recycling programs.